pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol DSM2SFC - *6*
 Surface DSM2 receivers

-Extended limits available.
+Extended limits available and no channel mapping.
 Do not use DSM/AUTO to bind but DSM/2SFC instead.

 CH1|CH2|CH3
 ---|---|---